wgedeon/comfyui_play_traversal/README.md

 * **Scene**s, there is typically transition between scenes -- a change in locations, the entrance or exit of a character, etc. that would result in crossfade, cut, fade_to_black, etc.

 * Scenes are sequences of **Beat**s, which is a general emotional/ mood/ energetic segments of the scene, the remainder of the layout beeing similar (consistent visual and audio characteristics).
-The background music may be different as well ().
-A beat has a length in seconds (this is the only video total time length parameter).
+The background music may be different as well (Tension, Anxiety, Mystery, Intrigue, Joy, Triumph, ...)
+A beat has a length in seconds (this is the only parameter that impacts the video total time).

 beats represent emotional/mood segments with consistent visual and audio characteristics